Project Dashboards

 A Project Dashboard starts out with eleven Widgets in two Groups.
 Eight widget types are represented: Schedule Summary, Task Board, Image, Workload, Properties Summary, Metrics Tally, Task List, Changes.

-Clicking More Details on the Widget performs the action defined in its Settings.
-It can expand into a View on the Dashboard, open a Plan Item Edit Panel or navigate to another View in the Workspace.
+Clicking More Details on the Widget performs a specific action defined in its Settings: it can expand into a View on the Dashboard, open a Plan Item Edit Panel, or navigate to another View in the Workspace.

 Project Managers can use Settings to edit widgets without leaving View Mode.
-For more extensive customization, go into Design Mode.
+For more extensive customization, click Design at the top of the dashboard to enter Design Mode.
 Here are some things to try:

 Scope Groups or Widgets to Project Sub-Folders.

-Apply Filters to Groups, and to the Widgets that have Data Filter Settings.
+Apply Filters to Groups and to Widgets that have Data Filter Settings.

 Change what happens when More Details is clicked on Widgets that have On-Click Settings.